Understanding Astroturf Solutions: A Quick Guide to 3G Turf

 What is the Difference Between Astroturf, 3G Turf, and Artificial Grass?

 So, you have 2G to 6G pitch types.
 The numbers describe the kind of technology the synthetic grass uses.
 For example, 2G pitches are sand-based, while 3G pitches use rubber and sand.
 Currently, any artificial grass beyond 3G isn’t recognised by sport governing bodies.
-While it may become more popular in the future, you tend to choose either 2G or 3G pitches when looking at sports pitches.
+Therefore, although 4g pitch and other pitches with higher figures are great, they are completely out of the equation when it comes to sports.
+While they may become more popular in the future, you tend to choose either 2G or 3G pitches when looking at sports pitches.

 Which Sports Can You Play on 3G Turf?

 The type of syntenic grass and pile height plays a significant role in determining which sports you can play on artifical grass.
+The type of artificial grass installed on a playing surface impacts the players performance and dictates the kind of sports that can be played there.
 For example, you would usually play hockey on a pile height of 20mm.
 However, the ideal pile height for football and rugby is between 40mm and 65mm.

 How to Choose 3G Turf for Your Project